yoheinakajima/babyagi/README.md

 This script is designed to be run continuously as part of a task management system.
 Running this script continuously can result in high API usage, so please use it responsibly.
 Additionally, the script requires the OpenAI and Pinecone APIs to be set up correctly, so make sure you have set up the APIs before running the script.

 # Contribution
+Quick Update (4/5): I know there are a growing number of PRs, appreciate your patience - as I am both new to GitHub/OpenSource, and did not plan my time availability accordingly this week.
+Re:direction, I've been torn on keeping it simple vs expanding - currently leaning towards keeping a core Baby AGI simple, and using this as a platform to support and promote different approaches to expanding this (eg. BabyAGIxLangchain as one direction).
+I believe there are various opinionated approaches that are worth exploring, and I see value in having a central place to compare and discuss.
+More updates coming shortly.

 Very appreciative of the PRs, which I've started pulling!
 I am new to GitHub and open source, so please be patient as I learn to manage this project properly.
 I run a VC firm by day, so I will generally be checking PRs and issues at night after I get my kids down - which may not be every night.
 Open to the idea of bringing in support, will be updating this section soon (expectations, visions, etc).
 Talking to lots of people and learning - hang tight for updates!

 # Backstory